 - 6.1.
 Borrowing in advance may be taken if it is considered appropriate, for example if interest rates were expected to increase significantly. - 6.2.
 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
-Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds. - 6.3.
+Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds.

+6.3.
 The risks of holding increased levels of deposits and investments would be managed in accordance with section 5 above.
 The Council has unlimited access to using the DMO Deposit Facility where necessary.
 This facility offers the highest security for investments.

-7. Investment Projection 2021/22 - 2023/24
+7. Investment Projection 2022/2023 - 2024/2025

 - 7.1.
-Over the period 2021/22 2023/24, it is estimated that an average level of investments of approximately £114m will be required to be managed, reflecting the level of reserves held plus an element of working capital.
-It is recognised that this is only an estimate and that this figure will vary according to cash flow movements and the timing and size of any borrowing taken. - 7.2.
+Over the period 2022/2023 2024/2025, it is estimated that the level of investments will be minimal as reserves and working capital are used to reduce the Council's borrowing requirement. - 7.2.
 Regardless of the level of deposits, the main consideration when investing surplus funds will be the security of the transaction.
 The Council must also meet its liquidity requirement and only invest for the period of time that is prudent.
 Finally, and only after consideration of security and liquidity, the yield that will be gained from the investment will be considered.